 |

-Roll into the sheet "Granite Fimo" on the thickest setting on your Pasta Machine.
+Roll a "Granite Fimo" on the thickest setting on your Pasta Machine.
 Cut rectangular form 4 cm long and 2.5 cm wide |

 |